DrChainsaw/NaiveNASlib.jl/README.md

 * Add edges to a vertex
 * Remove edges to a vertex

 For each of the above operations, NaiveNASlib makes the necessary changes to neighboring vertices to ensure that the computation graph is consistent w.r.t dimensions of the activations and so it to whatever extent possible represents the same function.

+For complex models this can explode in complexity to the point where one might just throw in the towel completely.
+NaiveNASlib comes to the rescue so that you can focus on the actual problem.
+Any failure to produce a valid model after mutation warrants an issue!

 The price one has to pay is that the computation graph must be explicitly defined in the "language" of this library, similar to what some older frameworks using less modern programming languages used to do.
-In its defense, the sole reason anyone would use this library to begin with is to not have to create computation graphs themselves.
+In its defense, the main reason anyone would use this library to begin with is to not have to create computation graphs themselves.

 Just to get started, lets create a simple graph for the summation of two numbers:
 ```julia